EtchedPixels/Fuzix-Compiler-Kit/Language.md

 Some parsing limits are not currently checked so ridiculous levels of struct declaration or similar may run out of stack

+Volatile and const are parsed but not enforced.
+The compiler does however track the presence of volatile keywords within a statement and within local variables and arguments.
+It acts accordingly for that expression or all expressions in that function.
+Global volatile objects, or volatile types for things like struct fields do not have this effect.

 ## Numerical Limits

 All types must fit the bit pattern of the host unsigned long